N0SliW/cambermast-website/_posts/2020-04-15-considering-daily-standups-with-your-newly-minted-remote-workers-here-s-some-advice.md

 **Various people (the wrong way)**: _Did you talk to Sam?
 How about logging an IT ticket?
 Hold on, let me see if I can get you access, can you share your screen?_

 **_The standup leader to the team (the right way)_**: _If you have some ideas to expedite this, please message Bill.
-However, I understand this is a blocker, so I will take the action to escalate this to our database team_.
+However, I understand this is a blocker, so I will take action and escalate this to our database team_.

 **Scenario #2 - The wrong meeting**

-**Paul's turn (the wrong way)**: _Yesterday I finally got the budget numbers!
-I am really excited to share this detail with you.
+**Paul's turn (the wrong way)**: _Yesterday, I finally got the budget numbers!
+I am excited to share this detail with you.
 If everyone can see my screen, I am showing you what I learned.
-As you can see, we were under budget for the last quarter and that means we have some extra spend dollars we can use this quarter.
-Now, it is important to recognize that these numbers are based on capital spend, not O&M, so we will have to make judgment calls on the appropriate use of the funds.
-What's that Sally?
+As you can see, we were under budget for the last quarter, and that means we have some extra spend dollars we can use this quarter.
+Now, it is essential to recognize that these numbers are based on capital spend, not O&M, so we will have to make judgment calls on the appropriate use of the funds.
+What's that, Sally?
 Yes, we do have your specific numbers.
 As you can see on this spreadsheet, I'm pulling up..._

-**Paul's turn (the right way)**: _Yesterday I worked on the monthly budget numbers, and I am really pleased to announce we are in good shape and may have some additional funds for this quarter.
+**Paul's turn (the right way)**: _Yesterday, I worked on the monthly budget numbers, and I am pleased to announce we are in good shape and may have some additional funds for this quarter.
 Today I plan to put those details into a deck and share the draft with all of you.
 Please provide me with your feedback no later than Friday.
 There are no blockers at this time._

 **Scenario #3 - The standup leader forgetting the standup rules**

 **Erika**: _Today, I will schedule training so you are all familiar with the new CRM system we are launching_.

 **Standup leader (the wrong way)**: _Great!
-How long will those meetings be and who should attend?
+How long will those meetings be, and who should attend?
 Do you know if we can track internal customers rather than just external customers?
 When does the CRM system rollout?_

 **Standup leader (the right way)**: _Great!
-I have a ton of questions for you and others may as well.
+I have a ton of questions for you, and others may as well.
 Could you set up a follow-up meeting to address them before sending out the training sessions?_

 **Erika (The right way, again.
 Erika is on it.)**: _Will do!_